crcn/tandem-old/packages/front-end/README.md

   - dropdown UI change ()
   - input auto-complete

+- start refactoring UI to use variables using same color scheme
+  - remove inherited styles
+  - ensure that no wild colors exist (create linting tool)

 - selectedVariant fudges with other panes
 - variants don't show up for instances
 - variants for component that inherit instance